King's College ChapelCurrently Open [Closes at 03:30 pm]

 As you venture through the narrow lanes that wind around the area, you’ll see college after college, student after student and then finally, the grand chapel itself, surrounded by a lovely garden.
 Though not heavily decorated, its beauty will strike you thanks to its size and craftsmanship.
 Upon entering, look up and see its breath taking fan vault which is said to be the largest in the world.
 As your eyes trail southwards, you’ll marvel at its enormous stained-glass windows which positively glow as sunlight streams in.
 Above the altar, you will see one of Ruben’s works of art, titled ‘The Adoration of the Magi’.
 If you visit during college term, you’ll be treated to the college choir and accompanists, singing Even song.
 Also, visit the popular attractions in the city by following Cambridge itinerary 1 day.

-King's College Chapel Information
+King's College Chapel Travel Tips

 - There were graduation ceremonies in all colleges that day, to my luck.
 Check that before you reserve train tickets.
 Visitors are not allowed inside when there are a lot of ceremonies going on.

 - The chapel is famous for its Christmas eve service, titled A Festival of Nine Lessons and Carols, which is broadcasted all over the world.